takacsAlex/Taskboard/README.md

     ```bash
     git pull origin dev
     ```
-* **If you are doing more tasks, please do it in a another branch, which will be called: feature/Yourtask.**
+* **If you are doing more tasks, please do it in another branch, which will be called: feature/Yourtask.**
 * **Always push to theese branches!**
     ```bash
     git add .